Book a demo

 4. Potential Risk: Misclassifying workers can result in penalties, legal disputes, and liabilities.
 Consult with legal or tax professionals to ensure proper classification.

 It’s worth noting that labor laws and classification rules can vary by jurisdiction.
 This is specifically true for workers based in California, which operates under Assembly Bill 5 (AB5).
 Therefore, it’s crucial to refer to the guidelines set by the relevant tax and labor authorities in your area.
+Some organizations are even forced to switch from a 1099 model to a W2 model after better understanding IC Compliance statutes like AB5.
+We explore that in depth with this free white paper.

 Conclusion